We help with heavy eyelids and bags under the eyes

 During lower blepharoplasty, the surgeon typically makes an incision (cut) along the lower eyelash line or the inside of the eye socket.
 This allows access to the underlying tissue to be treated.
 Depending on the individual patient’s needs, different techniques can be used.

 *Treatment of bags under the eyes: If there are bags or puffiness under the eye, the surgeon can either remove or reposition the excess fat to create a smoother transition between the eye and cheek.
-This can give a more refreshed look.
+This can give a more refreshed appearance.

 After surgery, there may be a period of swelling, bruising and discomfort, but these symptoms will usually subside within a few weeks.
 It is important to follow your doctor’s instructions regarding aftercare and the use of any medication or eye drops.